 - Clarifying objectives by converting them into a series of tasks.

-- Laying out an managing task timelines visually.
+- Lay out and manage task timelines visually.

-- Taking advantage of visual task management tools.
+- Take advantage of visual task management tools.

 Organizing tasks at work is less complicated than you might expect.
-But before you can figure out how to manage tasks more effectively, you need to set yourself up for success.
-And that means taking the time to declutter your physical or virtual workspace.
+However before you can figure out how to manage tasks more effectively, you need to set yourself up for success.
+That means taking the time to declutter your physical or virtual workspace.

 Task management plans: the best way to stay organized at work

-Getting and staying organized at work is really just a matter of making essential task management mechanisms a part of your work day environment.
+Getting and staying organized at work is really just a matter of making essential task management mechanisms a part of your everyday environment.